christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

 I am no expert in CycleJS.
 I read documentation and try to relate.
 Sometimes I get skeptic and sometimes I experiment.
 This article is exactly that.
 Experimenting with CycleJS to make it relate to my needs as a developer to build large scale applications.

 ### The CycleJS example
 Often application frameworks uses counters or BMI counters to show the core ideas of the framework without too much boilerplate.
 This is a double edged sword.
 On one hand it is good to see the essence of the framework, but a counter or a BMI calculator is not an application, at least not in my book.
 It is a widget.
-But is not a widget just a small application?
-And a full size application many widgets?
+But is not a widget just a small application, and a full size application many widgets?
 You could say that, but there is one important difference.
 A widget is isolated with its own state.
 A full size application is very difficult to create with a bunch of isolated widgets.
 You want a central state store to expose all state across all the widgets.

 So a central state store for large applications allows you to extract any state of the application in any of your views/components.
 This exact reason is why frameworks like [Backbone](http://backbonejs.org/) and [Angular](https://angularjs.org/) can get really messy.
 You put your state inside the views/controller and now you start firing off events or whatever other mechanism, trying to keep everything in sync.
-The idea of a central state store, that is not only server side entities (model and collections), but also client side state, is what Flux enforced.
+The idea of a central state store is that you treat your client specific state the same way as server side entities, as plain objects and arrays.
+Facebook Flux enforced this idea.

 Maybe you disagree with this, or have not worked on very large applications, but in my experience this is very important.
 So let us look at a small CycleJS example: